 Since then, Aditya has turned his attention to the medical field.
 Aditya has begun working at a research lab and has been studying the cellular interactions found in chronic diseases such as HIV.
 He began to research molecular immunology and the effects of cytokines on pathways integral to the immune system and developed a novel HIV treatment to stimulate the production of anti-viral CD8+ T Cells.
 This work again garnered Aditya many awards at the regional level, including gold and “Best In Fair”.
 This project, “Development of a Novel Thymic Stromal Lymphopoietin (TSLP)- Based Treatment for HIV” also won many awards at the regional and National level including silver medal at the Sanofi BioGENEius Challenge Ontario, silver medal at the Canada Wide Science Fair, and the Canadian Manning Innovation Award.

 Aditya plans to go into biomedical research.
 Aditya is especially interested in medicinal chemistry, drug design and the cellular biology.
-He is currently also researching nanotechnology and oncology for effective drug design and is looking to publishing his research and patenting his ideas.
+He is currently also researching nanotechnology for effective drug design and is looking to publishing his research and patenting his ideas.

 “I think it is important that students today pursue their passions and realize that in today’s day and age, very little is impossible.
 As the adage dictates: ‘where there is a will, there is a way.’
 At the end of the day, every pursuit of excellence begins and ends with a passion,” says Mohan.